-In the January-September period of 2002, according to the preliminary data, the annual growth in total imports of goods, expressed in US dollars, stood at 13.6%, while the growth in seasonally adjusted goods imports (other transport equipment excluded) stood at 15.2%.
+imports of goods, expressed in US dollars, stood at 13.6% in the January-September period of 2002, while the growth in seasonally adjusted imports (other transport equipment excluded) was 15.2%.
 Among the main industrial groupings, the annual growth in imports of goods over the observed period was registered in all groupings (except energy) and was especially strong in imports of capital goods (15.9%) and non-durable consumer goods (13.9%).
-Data on imports of